 Our Permit Fee Calculator (an Excel spreadsheet available to download here) is a great tool to help you determine applicable permit fees on a variety of project types.

-Credit/Debit cards are now accepted for online payments up to $1,500.
+Credit/Debit cards are now accepted for online payments.
 Fees can also be paid at the Finance Department in City Hall, where the majority of payment methods are accepted.